xob0t/google_photos_mobile_client/readme.md

 ```

 ```
-usage: gp-upload [-h] [--progress] [--force-upload] file_path auth_data
+usage: gp-upload [-h] [--auth_data AUTH_DATA] [--progress] [--force-upload] file_path

 Google Photos mobile client.

 positional arguments:
-  file_path       Path to the file to upload. auth_data       Google auth data for authentication.
+  file_path             Path to the file to upload.

 options:
-  -h, --help      show this help message and exit --progress      Display upload progress.
+  -h, --help            show this help message and exit --auth_data AUTH_DATA
+                        Google auth data for authentication.
+If not provided, `GP_AUTH_DATA` env variable will be used.
+  --progress            Display upload progress.
   --force-upload        Upload the file even if it is already uploaded.
 ```

 ### auth_data?
 Where Do I Get Mine?

 Below is a step by step instruction on how to accuire your Google account's mobile auth data in a simplest way possible.
+You only need to do it once.

 1. Get a rooted android device or an emulator.
 2. Connect the device to your PC via ADB.